kalkoentje1234-github/Border-Guard-Section-2-Lawbook/pages/index.md

 ### Article VI-1 Bribery

-1. Guilty is someone who offers or bribes a EGM or BG officer in exchange for special treatment or privilege, such as allowing them to cross the border without proper documentation or inspection.
+1. Guilty is someone who offers or bribes a EGM or BG personnel in exchange for special treatment or privilege, such as allowing them to cross the border without proper documentation or inspection.
-2. Guilty is someone who solicits or accepts a bribe as an EGM or BG officer, using their position of authority to gain personal gain or advantage.
+2. Guilty is someone who solicits or accepts a bribe as an EGM or BG personnel, using their position of authority to gain personal gain or advantage.
 3. Guilty is someone who engages in corruption, such as using their influence as a border guard to facilitate illegal activities, such as illegal good trafficing.
 4. Guilty is a person who uses their connections or influence to obtain special treatment or bypass legal requirements at the border, such as using their position to allow certain individuals or goods to cross the border without proper inspection or documentation.